Young House Love

 Our Bedroom

 Here is our bedroom as it looked when we bought the house.
-This house only had one bedroom with an actual door that you could close when we bought it, so we converted this into our bedroom by closing the large opening to the kitchen and adding a door to the smaller opening.
+This house only had one bedroom with an actual door that you could close when we bought it (it was originally listed as a one bedroom, one bathroom!), so we converted this beautiful light-filled space into our bedroom by closing a large extra doorway that led to the kitchen.

 We refinished the floors, gave it some fresh paint, and then it just took some comfortable things like curtains, furniture, and a cozy rug to make this feel like a welcoming retreat.
-You can see more photos of our bedroom in this post.
-And you can see how we added a lot more storage to the room in this post.
+You can find more bedroom details here.

 Here’s another before shot of our bedroom back when we bought the house:

-We’ve also made progress in updating the non-functioning fireplace, and shared those details in this post and this post.
-It’s such a cozy addition to the bedroom (and you can see it all decorated for Christmas here).
+Speaking of the fireplace, we updated ours and shared those details in this post and this post.
+It’s such a cozy feature to have in a bedroom.

 The Bathroom